by Rotageek on 11 September 2020

 But what if we told you that your scheduling process could take as little as 30 seconds?
-With a click of a button, auto staff rota software is saving businesses time, labour costs and in particular, is having a huge positive impact on employee satisfaction.
+With a click of a button, automatic shift scheduling software is saving businesses time, labour costs and in particular, is having a huge positive impact on employee satisfaction.

 Traditional scheduling methods impose a top-down hierarchy that have no place in modern workplace culture.
 Before schedules could become optimised, an employee’s needs and preferences had to fit around the organisation’s needs.
 This continues to have a really negative impact on employee well being.

 Auto staff scheduling can help empower your workforce.
 Having the ability to input preference and availability ensures employees have more ownership of their hours whilst still enabling a clear oversight and easy management for shift-planners and head office.
 More than this, feeding in business data into optimisation or forecasting engines like, for example, footfall helps not just predict demand better, but ensure the right mix of people and skills is available to meet it.

 In this guide you’ll discover how to employ an optimised schedule that benefits both you and your people using insights from employee scheduling apps.

 Scheduling employees for optimum productivity requires a forward-thinking strategic approach.
 You will need to be able to predict footfall, spend or demand and match this with right people in the right place at the right time.
 It’s no easy feat!